Mukhopadhyay/Mukhopadhyay/README.md

 ### Hi there 👋, this is Pranesh Mukhopadhyay.
-#### I am a Data Scientist working in Mumbai.

-Welcome to my github.
+#### I am a Data Scientist working in Mumbai, Welcome to my Github.

 Skills: **Python** | **TensorFlow** | **Keras** | **Pandas** | **Numpy**